There are many misconceptions about dietary supplements.

 Many people think that any supplement—Vitamin C, D, B12 or a multivitamin—is of the same quality, no matter the source, the store, or the bottle.

 Unfortunately, this is not true.

 Just because a product’s nutritional facts has the words “Vitamin B12” on it, does NOT mean it is of good quality or even beneficial for your body.
-There are many factors involved with the quality of a nutritional supplement including: methylation, bioavailability, synthetic versus non-synthetic and purity of the source.

 Many people end up wasting money by buying the cheaper stuff because the ingredients do not actually work, do not get absorbed, or they are of extremely low or questionable quality.